T-Systems-MMS/vault-ocsp/README.md

         OCSP responder signing private key file
 ```

+Vault OCSP supports the same environment variables as the Vault command
+line interface.
+You will probably need to set `VAULT_ADDR`,
+`VAULT_CACERT` and `VAULT_TOKEN` to use it.

-The command line arguments `-responderCert` and `-responderKey` are mandatory and should point to a PEM encoded X.509
+The command line arguments `-responderCert` and `-responderKey` are
+mandatory and should point to a PEM encoded X.509 certificate file and
-certificate file and a corresponding PEM and PKCS#1 encoded RSA private key file.
+a corresponding PEM and PKCS#1 encoded RSA private key file.

-The key can be generated using `openssl rsa` and the certificate should be signed by a CA that is trusted by the OCSP
+The key can be generated using `openssl rsa` and the certificate should
+be signed by a CA that is trusted by the OCSP clients that will query
-clients that will query the Vault OCSP instance.
+the Vault OCSP instance.